Bayswater railway station, Perth: Construction

 In the May 2023 state budget, a $107.4 million cost overrun for the Bayswater station project was revealed.
 The first half of the new station was planned to open in September 2023, eventually opening on 8 October 2023.
 The second half of the station opened on 8 April 2024, following a shutdown of the Airport and Midland lines between 28 March and 8 April 2024, where the eastbound track was realigned to platform four of Bayswater station.
-A community street festival was held on 21 April 2024 to celebrate the completion of the station, and on 22 April 2024, the new bus interchange will begin operations, with several bus routes rerouted via Bayswater station.
-Platforms two and three will open when the Ellenbrook line opens, which occurred on 8 December 2024.
+A community street festival was held on 21 April 2024 to celebrate the completion of the station, and on 22 April 2024, the new bus interchange began operations, with several bus routes rerouted via Bayswater station.
+The opening of platforms two and three were delayed until the opening of the Ellenbrook line, which occurred on 8 December 2024.

 Metronet East Redevelopment Area

 In June 2019, DevelopmentWA began the process of expanding the Midland Redevelopment Area to include the areas surrounding Bayswater station and High Wycombe station, renaming it the Metronet East Redevelopment Area.
 DevelopmentWA said the purpose of the redevelopment area was to "maximise development opportunities arising from the station upgrades and help create a well-designed and connected community hub."
 The boundaries of the area were formally established in May 2020.
 A draft redevelopment scheme for Metronet East was released in August 2020.
 The redevelopment scheme was formally adopted in May 2021, transferring planning authority from the City of Bayswater and the WAPC to DevelopmentWA.